cleverhans-lab/suitability/README.md

   <img src="results/figures/suitability_sensitivity.png" alt="Sensitivity of SUITABLE decisions to accuracy differences on FMOW-WILDS (m=0, alpha=0.05)." width="600"/>
 </div>

 Refer to the paper (Section 5 and Appendix A.4) for detailed results, ablations (signals, calibration, model choices), and analysis.
+The code for these experiments can be found in `wilds_experiments.ipynb` and in `utils/`.

 ## Citation
 If you find this work useful in your research, please cite our paper: